samaandrea10/Mortgage-Approval-Prediction/README.md

 # Streamlit Application

-The final Random Forest model was deployed as an interactive Streamlit web application through the **NOVA Mortgage Intelligence** platform.
+The final optimized Random Forest model was deployed as an interactive Streamlit web application through the **NOVA Mortgage Intelligence** platform.

 The application enables users to: